polina-tsvilodub/MLinPractice/DOCUMENTATION.md

 The main feature of our data is the actual content, i.e., text of the tweet to be categorized.
 State-of-the-art representations of text and its meaning are so-called embeddings (e.g., Mikolov et al., 2013).
 Therefore, we decided to use embeddings in order to represent the tweet, as well as the hashtags accompanying the tweet.
 Since creating (i.e., training) embeddings from scratch is quite costly, we decided to use available pretrained solutions.
 More specifically, we decided to use pretrained 25-dimensional GloVe embeddings provided by the `gensim` package, due to their easily accessible API.
 But, more importantly, the `gensim` GloVe emebddings were created using a Twitter dataset, which makes a very suitable choice for our use case.
 Furthermore, we decided to use relatively low-dimensional embeddings in order to avoid dimensionality issues during classification.
+The decision how to compute tweet-level embeddings is driven by manageability and tractability reasons; we are aware that in more advanced embedding techniques out-of-vocabulary words usually receive a dedicated token (see below).

 **Implementation**
+In `code/feature_extraction`, we implement `embeddings.py` which implements the `Embeddings` class, a subclass of `FeatureExtractor`.
+The subclass implements the following methods:
+  *`_set_variables(self, inputs)`: Sets internal variable given input columns.
+Downloads GloVe embeddings, if not downloaded yet, pretrained on the `'glove-twitter-25'` dataset.
+  * `_get_values(self, inputs)`: Computes tweet-level embeddings.
+This is done by extracting word-level embeddings (if `KeyError` raised, the words are just skipped).
+Then, tweet-level embeddings are computed as average of word-level embeddings for given input column.
+        Returns a numpy array of tweet-level embeddings.

 ## Evaluation Metrics